rainapark/-dhfinalproject-park-raina/README.md

   </li>
 </ul>
 <ul>
-  <li>In a series of three or more terms with a single conjunction, use a comma after each tern except the last
+  <li>In a series of three or more terms with a single conjunction, use a comma after each term except the last
   </li>
 </ul>
 <ul>